Jerryzjx/Jerryzjx/README.md

 * I am a Computer Science student at the University of Waterloo
 * Web Dev Team Lead at [Electrium Mobility](https://electriummobility.com/)
 * I love creating projects that makes people's lives easier
+* New Version of Personal Website under development - stay tuned!👀
 ## How to reach me
 <!--
  Gmail buttom: when user clicks the button, their system default mail app will open and with my email address to send an email